Information for disabled visitors and guidance for carers.

 There is a help point phone in the foyer to call for staff if you need any assistance.

-Visitors using the Hayward Gallery car park may find it easier to use the lower foyer entrance facing the Royal Festival Hall.
-There are lifts from this area to the main foyer and NFT1.
+Visitors using the Hayward Gallery car park may find it easier to use the Theatre Avenue entrance.
 You can buy tickets from the box office located in the main foyer.

 - There is a wheelchair accessible lift and steps with handrails lead up to the NFT1 foyer and The Riverfront.
 We’ll be happy to assist if you require escorting via an alternative route.